yusufcakal/algorithms/README.md

 # Algorithms and Solutions

-It was designed to create basic documents and problem solving approaches in a document and sample projects that I know or learning.
+It was designed to create basic documents and problem solving approaches in a document and sample projects that I know or I am learning.

 ### Available Titles